Torbidos7/generative_models/README.md

 # Generative Models

 This repo contains personal implementations of image generation models built with Tensorflow and Keras framework.
-The models takes images as input and produces a generated images as output, this could be useful for conditional generation as well as image embedding.
+The models take images as input and produce generated images as output, this could be useful for conditional generation as well as image embedding.

 The proposed models are:
 - conditional U-Net ([cUnet](#cUnet));